Dry flaking irritated wrinkled skin

 Too cold?
 Make up a pot of delicious herbal tea, and add a spoonful of organic honey for added antimicrobial action.
 Make your herbal tea work for your skin, for a young skin drink Edible Beauty’s Golden Glow Tea and for a more mature skin drink Edible Beauty’s Balancing Butterfly Blue tea.
 Type in Yvette15 for 15% off your order!

-The ultimate internal hydrator is Flaxseed oil, nothing beats this super omega boost at improving the skin’s hydration levels.
-Taking the highest dose will give you results in just over a week.
+The ultimate internal hydrator is Flaxseed oil, nothing beats this super omega boost for improving the skin’s hydration levels.
+Taking the highest dose of 6000 mg daily will give you results in just over a week.

-Making sure you consume plenty of omega boosting foods such as avocado, olive oil, eggs, chia seeds, nuts, and fish will help give the skin that luminous glow.
+Make sure you consume plenty of Omega boosting foods such as avocado, olive oil, eggs, chia seeds, hemp, coconut oil, nuts, and fish to ensure your skin gets that luminous glow.

-Avoid as much as you can drinking dehydrating substances such as tea, coffee, and alcohol (yes, I know nothing is as wonderful as a glass of red wine in front of the fire – I know – we have a fire for heat, and every night there is a personal war going on inside me!
+Avoid (as much as you possibly can) drinking dehydrating substances such as tea, coffee, and alcohol (yes, I know nothing is as wonderful as a glass of red wine in front of the fire…….